durinashan/Celty/README.md

 ```

 ## Configuring
 The configuration is stored in a simple key-value list that allows the simple setting of options and values.

-### Configuration Options
-The following is list of configuration options.
+For more information on this as well as documentation on all of the settings, see [CONFIGURATION.md](docs/CONFIGURATION.md)

 ## Modules
 Celty for the most part is all self contained, but if you want to extend this functionality then modules are what you want.